Back Legal and policy

 https://community.net.nz/resources/community-resource-kit/checklist-of-policies-and-procedures/

 Policies aren’t something to write once and forget about.
 To stay useful, they need regular check-ins.
-Most policies only need reviewing every 2–3 years, but some, like risk assessments, are best looked at annually.
+Most policies only need reviewing every 2–3 years, but some, such as your privacy policy and cybersecurity, are best looked at annually.

 Your organisation should have a simple system to keep track of when each policy is due for review.
 Strong organisations make sure their policies are alive and not just sitting in a folder.
-Make sure you share them with the team and revisit them often.
+Make sure you share them with the team and revisit them often, pus store your policies in a shared folder (for example, Google Drive – it’s free).
+All board or committee members and staff should have access to the latest versions.

 Tip: Could you set aside time at each board meeting to review one policy?
 It’s an easy way to keep everything up to date.